pantrypoints/sp/content/en/research/aristotle/metaphysics/book-13/part-8.md

 At the same time it is clear that if in this way the 3 is man-himself, the other 3's are so also (for those in identical numbers are similar), so that there will be an infinite number of men; if each 3 is an Idea, each of the numbers will be man-himself, and if not, they will at least be men.
 And if the smaller number is part of the greater (being number of such a sort that the units in the same number are associable), then if the 4-itself is an Idea of something, e.g. of 'horse' or of 'white', man will be a part of horse, if man is It is paradoxical also that there should be an Idea of 10 but not of 11, nor of the succeeding numbers.
 Again, there both are and come to be certain things of which there are no Forms; why, then, are there not Forms of them also?

 We infer that the Forms are not causes.

-Again, it is paradoxical-if the number series up to 10 is more of a real thing and a Form than 10 itself.
+It is paradoxical-if the number series up to 10 is more of a real thing and a Form than 10 itself.
 There is no generation of the former as one thing, and there is of the latter.
 But they try to work on the assumption that the series of numbers up to 10 is a complete series.
 At least they generate the derivatives-e.g. the void, proportion, the odd, and the others of this kind-within the decade.
 For some things, e.g. movement and rest, good and bad, they assign to the originative principles, and the others to the numbers.
 This is why they identify the odd with 1; for if the odd implied 3 how would 5 be odd?
 Again, spatial magnitudes and all such things are explained without going beyond a definite number; e.g. the first, the indivisible, line, then the 2 &c.; these entities also extend only up to 10.

 If number can exist separately, one might ask which is prior- 1, or 3 or 2?
 Inasmuch as the number is composite, 1 is prior, but inasmuch as the universal and the form is prior, the number is prior; for each of the units is part of the number as its matter, and the number acts as form.
 And in a sense the right angle is prior to the acute, because it is determinate and in virtue of its definition; but in a sense the acute is prior, because it is a part and the right angle is divided into acute angles.